Are there Einsteinian gravities involving covariant derivatives of the Riemann tensor?: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Alejandro Vilar for collaboration at earlier stages of this project and Sasha Zhiboedov for helpful comments.
+We would like to thank Alejandro Vilar for collaboration at early stages of this project and Sasha Zhiboedov for helpful comments.
+We would also like to thank Pablo Bueno, Pablo Cano and Robie Hennigar for their comments on the first version of this paper.
 This work was supported by AEI-Spain (under project PID2020-114157GB-I00 and Unidad de Excelencia Mar\'\i a de Maeztu MDM-2016-0692), by Xunta de Galicia-Conseller\'\i a de Educaci\'on (Centro singular de investigaci\'on de Galicia accreditation 2019-2022, and project ED431C-2021/14), and by the European Union FEDER.
 ARS is supported by the Spanish MECD fellowship FPU18/03719.
 DVR is supported by Xunta de Galicia under the grant ED481A-2019/115.